Variants¶

 a shortcut abbreviates

-into a unique characterwhen using shortcut, variant value is specified as
+name=into a unique characterwhen using shortcut, variant value is specified as

-for instance, if the
+<shortcut>valuefor instance, if the

-is set as the shortcut for atoolchain
+%is set as the shortcut for atoolchainvariant, valuefoss21ais specified as%foss21a

 shortcut can be set through the

-configuration optionthis option holds a colon separated list of shortcut definitions
+variant_shortcutconfiguration optionthis option holds a colon separated list of shortcut definitions

 each definition have the following form: